-Manually tracing all fractures of the outcrop is a very timeconsuming task because of the large number of fractures present in the dataset.
+- 165 Manually tracing all fractures of the outcrop is a very time intensive task because of the large amount of fractures present in the dataset.
 Thus, an automatic fracture mapping technique for more rapid data characterization is needed.
 However, the reliability along with the strengths and weaknesses of automatic fracture detection must be addressed first.
-To do so, we use both manual and automatic techniques for the same domains, allowing for a direct comparison of results.
-This comparison helps us to identify potential human bias (e.g., Andrews et al., 2019; Peacock et al., 2019) and gives us a measure of quality of the automatic fracture detection technique, which can then be optimized to map the whole outcrop in future work.
+To do so, we use both manual and automatic techniques for the same domains, allowing a direct comparison of results.
+This comparison helps us to identify potential human bias (e.g. Andrews et al., 2019; - Peacock et al., 2019) and gives us a measure of quality of the automatic fracture detection technique, which then can be optimized to map the whole outcrop in future work.
 In the manual approach, fractures are traced as polylines from tip to tip, utilizing the digital imagery provided by the UAV survey as base map in ArcGIS.
-We traced the widely eroded fractures along their medial axis to create as few vertices as possible while still maintaining the original fracture geometry.
-Abutting fractures were mapped as polylines and snapped at the abutting intersections.
-Snapping is not necessary for crosscutting fractures but it is for intersections where a younger fracture converges to an existing junction.
-Tracing one short segment between two junctions of fractures involves identifying its start and end points and providing the input in the software to create the trace.
-Based on our experience, this process takes at least 5 s when the case is clear to the interpreter.
-Extrapolated to \sim 7000 segment traces, which roughly represents the number of segment traces required to map one domain in the SW, the mapping time sums up to ca. 10 h.
-Yet, the estimated time does not include quality and integrity checks or corrections and reinterpretations, which may easily add another 5 to 6 h to the required minimum time of 10 h to trace the fractures of one domain manually.
+We traced the widely eroded fractures along their medial axis creating as few vertices as possible, while still maintaining the original fracture geometry.
+Abutting fractures were mapped as - 175 polylines and snapped at the abutting intersections.
+Snapping is not necessary for cross-cutting fractures, but it is for intersections where a younger fracture converges to an existing junction.
+Tracing one short segment between two junctions of fractures involves identifying its' start and end points to providing the input in the software to create the trace.
+Based on our experience, this process takes at least five seconds when the case is clear to the interpreter.
+Extrapolated to an amount of $\sim$ 7000 segment traces, which roughly represents the amount of segment - 180 traces required to map one domain in the SW, the mapping time sums up to ca. 10 hours.
+Yet, the estimated time does not include quality and integrity checks or corrections and reinterpretations, which may easily add another five to six hours to the required minimum time of 10 hours to trace the fractures of one domain manually.

-An approach to semiautomatically map this outcrop has been published by Gillespie et al. (2011), who used the anttracking method on a lower resolution dataset, resulting in a good overview of the fracture geometry but incomplete fracture detection (their Fig. 9), which is insufficient for a detailed analysis of crosscutting relationships.
-To overcome these limitations, we use the technique by Prabhakaran et al. (2019), which allows for detailed detection of fractures in our data.
-The automated trace extraction is based on ridge detection using the complex shearlet transform method as described by Reisenhofer et al. (2016) and extended to fracture trace extraction from drone photogrammetry by Prabhakaran et al. (2019).
-The automatic processing consists of serial image processing steps applied to the UAV images, including ridge ensemble computation, segmentation, skeletonization, and polyline fitting (Fig. 3).
+An approach to semi-automatically map this outcrop has been published by Gillespie et al. (2011), who used ant

+- 185 tracking on a lower resolution dataset, resulting in a good overview of the fracture geometry, but incomplete fracture detection (their Fig. 9), which is insufficient for a detailed analysis of crosscutting relationships.
+To overcome these limitations, we use the technique of Prabhakaran et al. (2019), that allows detailed detection of fractures in our data.
+The automated trace extraction is based on ridge detection using the complex shearlet transform method as described by Reisenhofer et al. (2016) and extended to fracture trace extraction from drone - 190 photogrammetry by Prabhakaran et al. (2019).
+The automatic processing consists of serial image processing steps applied to the UAV-images, including ridge ensemble computation, segmentation, skeletonization, and polyline fitting (Fig. 3).
 The automatic trace extraction requires a selection of parameters pertaining to the shearlet systems.
-For the Lilstock dataset, we chose a set of shearlet systems that captures fractures of multiple scales and applied it to all image tiles.
-Subsequently, for each image tile,
+For the Lilstock dataset, we chose a set of shearlet systems that capture fractures of multiple scales and applied it to all image tiles.
+Subsequently, for each image tile, a single set of shearlets was used and the intensity threshold - 195 (Fig. 3) adjusted to convert ridge ensemble maps into binarized images by visual comparison with the source image as explained in detail in Prabhakaran et al. (2019).
+Such a step was necessary owing to the spatially varying fracture intensity.